 In this course, students are introduced to the magic of transforming yarn into cloth on a loom.
-This major area of textile study is taught through the design and construction of fabric.
-They produce a number of samples and then apply their accumulated knowledge and technical abilities in a final woven project in this medium.
+This major area of textile study is taught through the design and construction of fabric and original work.
+Students start by designing a simple woven piece and move on to learning all the steps necessary to 'dress' a loom as preparation for weaving.
+Throughout the course, they learn various threading and treadling techniques, engage in dye sampling, and experiment with painting warps.
+The emphasis is on hands-on learning as students produce a variety of samples, concluding with the application of their accumulated knowledge and technical ability in a final woven project.